TeMFpy: a Python library for converting fermionic mean-field states into tensor networks: Gutzwiller projection

+$U(1)$ quantum spin liquids can be represented using mean-field Hamiltonians containing only spin-independent hopping terms, $H_\mathrm{MF}=\sum_{ij\sigma} t_{ij} f_{i\sigma}^\dagger f_{j\sigma}$~\cite{Wen2002QuantumLiquids,Wen2007QuantumElectrons,Savary2017QuantumReview}.
+The correlation matrices of such states consist of decoupled spin-up and spin-down blocks that are either equal (in the $f$ convention) or related by $C_\uparrow=\unity-C_\downarrow$ (in the $c$ convention).
+For convenience, we provide the function \code{temfpy.slater.spinful_correlation_matrix()} that turns the correlation matrix for a single spin species into such an enlarged correlation matrix, compatible with either convention.
+This function can also be applied to the input correlation matrix by passing the argument \code{spinful="simple"} ($f$ convention) or \code{spinful="PH"} ($c$ convention) to \code{temfpy.slater.C_to_MPS()} etc.

+An illustration of this functionality is given in \Cref{listing: gutzwiller}.
 We have not tried to build a catalogue of all useful Gutzwiller projection schemes with this first release.
 However, we welcome and look forward to users who deploy TeMFpy to other strongly correlated systems enriching the library by contributing their Gutzwiller projection schemes.